 PRELIMINARY STATEMENT

-A. Enron MW, LLC, (“Enron MW”) a Delaware limited liability company and a wholly-owned subsidiary of Enron North America Corp. (a wholly-owned subsidiary of Enron), and Peoples MW, LLC, a Delaware limited liability company and a wholly-owned subsidiary of Peoples (“Peoples MW”), entered into a Limited Liability Company Agreement of Midwest Energy Hub, L.L.C. dated as of April 26, 2000 pursuant to which Enron MW and Peoples MW formed Midwest Energy Hub, L.L.C. which has subsequently changed its name to enovate, L.L.C. (the "Company").
+A. Enron MW, LLC, (“Enron MW”) a Delaware limited liability company and a wholly-owned subsidiary of Enron North America Corp. (a wholly-owned subsidiary of Enron Corp.), and Peoples MW, LLC, a Delaware limited liability company and a wholly-owned subsidiary of Peoples (“Peoples MW”), entered into a Limited Liability Company Agreement of Midwest Energy Hub, L.L.C. dated as of April 26, 2000 pursuant to which Enron MW and Peoples MW formed Midwest Energy Hub, L.L.C. which has subsequently changed its name to enovate, L.L.C. (the "Company").

-Company intends, from time to time, to enter into agreements for the purchase, sale or exchange of natural gas with Constellation Power Resources, Inc., a corporation ("Constellation") (as such agreements may hereafter be modified, amended and supplemented from time to time, the "Natural Gas Agreements").
+Company intends, from time to time, to enter into agreements for the purchase, sale or exchange of natural gas with Constellation Power Source Inc., a Delaware corporation ("Constellation") (as such agreements may hereafter be modified, amended and supplemented from time to time, the "Natural Gas Agreements").

 Peoples, in order to induce Constellation to enter into the Natural Gas Agreements with Company, entered into that certain guaranty dated as of June 1, 2001 in favor of Constellation (the “Guaranty”), and attached hereto as Exhibit A.